Tim Patrick

-Timothy Mychael Patrick (born November 23, 1993) is an American professional football wide receiver for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the Utah Utes.
+Timothy Mychael Patrick (born November 23, 1993) is an American professional football wide receiver for the New York Jets of the National Football League (NFL).
+He played college football for the Utah Utes before being signed by the Denver Broncos in 2017.
+Patrick has also played for the Detroit Lions and Jacksonville Jaguars.

 Early life

 Patrick was born in San Diego, California, to Marsi Lovett and Tim Patrick.
 He attended University City High School in San Diego, where he played high school football for the Centurions.
 Tim grew up in a single parent home with his mother, older brother and younger sister.

 College career

 Prior to University of Utah, Patrick attended and played for Grossmont College in El Cajon, California.
 In his 2013 season with the Griffins, Patrick caught for 964 yards and eight touchdowns, earning All-PCAC honors.
-At Utah, Patrick appeared in 22 games, of which he started 23.
-During his three seasons at Utah, he finished with 61 catches for 888 yards with five touchdowns total.
+During his three seasons at Utah, he appeared in 22 games, finishing with 61 catches for 888 yards with five touchdowns total.
 Patrick missed 17 games due to injuries during his time there.
 In 2016, Patrick led the team with 45 receptions, 711 receiving yards, and five touchdown receptions.